 • Beading necklaces

 • Building Legos

 • Tying shoes

 Your child’s fine motor skills will gradually increase as they do various activities to help strengthen the specific muscles.
-It is important to encourage your child to play and explore different activities as this further helps to develop their coordination
+Try to encourage your child to play and explore different activities as this further helps to develop their coordination

 There are many benefits to having well developed fine motor skills:

-• Help children to perform crucial tasks on their own
+• Children are able to perform crucial tasks on their own

-• Children learn to use more tools like chalk, crayons, scissors and pencils
+• Children learn to use a variety of tools such as chalk, crayons, scissors, pencils, cutlery.

 • It helps to boost their self-esteem

 Watch this video on how to support your child’s fine motor skills.

 For more information about the development of fine motor skills or to book a consultation, contact Anel at email@example.com.